 All prescription sleep medications cause side effects.
 But some of them -- daytime sleepiness, dizziness, unsteadiness, and memory lapse -- are also symptoms of chronic fatigue syndrome.
 You and your doctor should weigh the pros and cons.
 The beneficial effects of many of these medicines wear off in a few weeks, so they are not useful for long-term treatment.

 Some people are prescribed stimulants, like the ones used to treat ADHD.
 These medicines help ease fatigue and problems with memory and concentration.
 But they are tricky for chronic fatigue syndrome.
 They may give you energy and focus, which could cause you to get stuck in a cycle of overdoing it and then “crashing.”
 That would make your condition worse.
 Some of these stimulants can also be addictive.

 If you and your doctor decide to try a stimulant, there are a lot to choose from.
-She will help you pick the best one for you.
+They will help you pick the best one for you.

 Help for Your Joints